Michieljoris/bb-server/README.md

 own module and documentation for most of the options.

 TODO:
+* enable source maps, you can then use browserify, which bundles all files together, but makes writing modular javascript possible.
+* or use google closure compiler for module management
+* or wait for ES6...
 * transforming is one to one at the moment.
 When a transform depends on multiple files to produce the requested file (like sass) changes in the dependent files won't trigger a recompile (see